About K-12 STUDY CANADA

 K-12 STUDY CANADA

-Tina Storer, Education and Curriculum Specialist at the Center for Canadian-American Studies, WWU, and Nadine Fabbi, Associate Director at the Canadian Studies Center, UW, are the driving forces behind K-12 STUDY CANADA.
+Tina Storer, Education and Curriculum Specialist at the Center for Canadian-American Studies, WWU, and Nadine Fabbi, Managing Director at the Canadian Studies Center, UW, are the driving forces behind K-12 STUDY CANADA.
 They welcome the opportunity to bring Canada into your classroom - their expertise and teaching experience is available to regional school boards, individual schools, superintendents, principals, and students interested in K-12 curriculum instruction, delivery and materials on Canada.